 - Thoroughly clean the area and use a totally aseptic technique; prepare the skin with 1% chlorhexidine in spirit or iodine solution.
 No touch technique.

-- Always withdraw syringe back first to ensure not injecting into blood vessel.
+- Always withdraw the syringe back first to ensure not injecting into a blood vessel.

 - Inject slowly but with constant pressure.